Select Page

 Sentimenti.
 Good research provides good tools to analyse emotions

-The text was written on the occasion of a speech at the GHOST Day machine learning conference.
-Here you can review the presentation shown there, in Polish.
+The text was prepared for the GHOST Day machine learning conference and you can view the presentation in Polish.

 Sentimenti.
 What emotions?

-In order to train machine learning algorithms and automatically indicate the emotions expressed in the text, we first had to ask people how they feel.
-Such a simple question had to be broken down into several components.
+To train machine learning algorithms to automatically identify emotions in text, we first had to ask people how they feel.
+This seemingly simple question had to be broken down into several components.

-First, what sort of emotions?
-How do we know how many are there, how they differ, what number of categories will be optimal?
-This was handled by emotion specialists, people from the LOBI team.
-In psychology there are several models of emotions, from very simple to complex and multidimensional.
-We decided on two, which we currently call simply models of sentiment and emotion.
+First, what types of emotions should we consider?
+How many are there, and how do they differ?
+To answer these questions, we consulted the emotion specialists from the LOBI team.
+In psychology, there are various models of emotions, from simple to complex and multidimensional.
+We ultimately chose two models, which we now refer to as the sentiment and emotion models.

 What words?